 Immersive digital experiences are relatively new to the established art world, but teamLab has been exploring the field for more than 15 years.

-The forthcoming museum will expand upon ideas and technologies used from the collective's previous work, which includes interactive installations shown in galleries as far afield as London, Sydney and Istanbul.
+Th museum, which will open to the public this week, will expand upon ideas and technologies used from the collective's previous work, which includes interactive installations shown in galleries as far afield as London, Sydney and Istanbul.

 1/10 – "Wander through the Crystal Universe" by teamLab, 2016